flexera-public/rightlink_scripts/README.md

    Remember, the name of the RightScript to update should be provided under `RightScript Name` in the YAML formatted header.
    * example: `bundle exec rightscript_sync upload rll/collectd.sh`
+1. Verify the HEAD revision of the script has been synced with your git commit and is identical.
+1. Review the inputs detected in the script after the sync.  rightscript_sync does not handle the inputs so you will need to verify and update any descriptions, default values as well as disable any variables which which may have been incorrectly detected as inputs, (for example {2} incorrectly detected as 'input 2'.
+   If that is the case, simply check the disable checkbox on the input.

 ### As a Chef Cookbook
 In order to modify a script in this repo and treat it as a Chef Cookbook, the recommended first steps are: